Lyman Beecher: Move from Cincinnati to New York City (1852–death in 1863)

-After the slavery controversy, Beecher and his co-worker Calvin Ellis Stowe remained and tried to revive the prosperity of the seminary, but at last abandoned it.
+After the slavery controversy, Beecher and his co-professor Calvin Ellis Stowe remained and tried to revive the prosperity of the seminary, but at last abandoned it.
 The great project of their lives was defeated, and they returned to the East, where Beecher went to live with his son Henry in Brooklyn, New York, in 1852.
 He wished to devote himself mainly to the revision and publication of his works.
 But his intellectual powers began to decline, while his physical strength was unabated.
 About his 80th year he suffered a stroke of paralysis, and thenceforth his mental powers only gleamed out occasionally.
 After spending the last years of his life with his children, he died in Brooklyn in 1863 and was buried at Grove Street Cemetery, in New Haven, Connecticut.

 Legacy

 Beecher was proverbially absent-minded, and after having been wrought up by the excitement of preaching was accustomed to relax his mind by playing "Auld Lang Syne" on the violin, or dancing the "double shuffle" in his parlor.

-The Harriet Beecher Stowe House in Cincinnati, Ohio, was the home of her father Lyman Beecher on the former campus of the Lane Theological Seminary.
-Harriet lived here until her marriage.
-It is the only building of Lane still standing.
-It is open to the public and operates as an historical and cultural site, focusing on Harriet Beecher Stowe, the Lane Theological Seminary, and the Underground Railroad.
+Lyman Beecher's house, on the former campus of the Lane Seminary in Cincinnati, Ohio, became the Harriet Beecher Stowe House.
+Harriet, his daughter, lived here until her marriage.
+It is the only Lane building still standing.
+It is open to the public and operates as an historical and cultural site, focusing on Harriet Beecher Stowe, the Lane Seminary, and the Underground Railroad.
 The site also documents African-American history.
 The Harriet Beecher Stowe House is located at 2950 Gilbert Avenue, in Cincinnati, Ohio.